NicBonetto/rusty-snake/README.md

 - Running the snake's head into the snake body will result in Game Over.
 - Last as long as you can.

+*Note:* Pressing any key besides the arrow keys will exit the game.

 Enjoy &#128013;